mosra/m.css/CONTRIBUTING.rst

 Running tests
 =============

-Each bigger lump of Python code or Jinja2 template markup has tests.
+Each bigger lump of Python code, Jinja2 template markup or JS code has tests.
 There are no visual tests for the CSS style at the moment.
 Run tests:

 .. code:: sh